ploynawapan/ploynawapan.github.io/_pages/cv.md

 * Mar 2024 & Nov 2023: UIUC Graduate Number Theory Seminar, UIUC, IL, USA
   * _Introduction to Holomorphic quantum unique ergodicity_

-* Jul 2022: The 20th International Conference on Fibonacci Numbers and Their Applications, University of Sarajevo, Bosnia and Herzegovina.
+* Jul 2022: The 20th International Conference on Fibonacci Numbers and Their Applications, University of Sarajevo
   * _Walking to Infinity on the Fibonacci Sequence_ (Remote)

 * May 2021: Honors Thesis for The Department of Mathematics, Bowdoin College, ME, USA